5 min read

 What were some of the considerations you had when selecting the form of B12 you used for Ritual?

 The most common form of B12 is cyanocobalamin.
-It’s been around the longest, and is very cheap for vitamin companies to buy.
-And here’s an interesting fact—cyanocobalamin contains a cyanide molecule that, while not especially harmful in the small dose you see in vitamins, probably isn’t something you want in your body.
-Your body actually has to get rid of it to access the B12.
-In other words, this form isn’t bioactive—our cells have to convert cyanocobalamin to the active forms (methylcobalamin and adenosylcobalamin), a complicated process that is not always efficient.
+It’s been around the longest, but might not be the most efficient form for the body.
 Luckily, there’s another form out there.
-It’s called methylcobalamin, and it is exactly what’s in our foods and our cells, so our bodies can utilize it readily.
-If cyanocobalamin is a nut with a shell, methylcobalamin is the nut that’s shelled and ready for use.
+It’s called methylcobalamin, and it is identical to what’s in our foods and our cells.
+If cyanocobalamin is a nut with a shell, methylcobalamin is the nut that’s shelled and ready for use.*

 To be both vegan and nature-identical, Ritual’s B12 is synthesized.
 It’s also generic.
 Tell us some more about how all that comes together.

-I like nature-identical, bioactive, coenzymatic forms of vitamins and minerals because that’s what the body sees in the diet.
-That’s what’s used in the cells, and that’s what fits.
-The beauty of synthesis is that it’s an incredibly clean process compared to trying to extract B12 from beef liver (richest food source).
+I like nature-identical forms of vitamins and minerals because that’s what the body sees in the diet.
+The beauty of synthesis is that it’s an incredibly clean process compared to trying to extract B12 from beef liver (a rich food source).
 You just take simple molecules and control organic chemistry reactions.
 You’re left with just the pure compound.
-In that way, the synthesized version is worry-free and more cost-effective.
-Methylcobalamin is the only non-branded active ingredient in Essential for Women - it has been around since the discovery of B12 in the 1950s because it is the predominant form in cells, where B12 was first isolated.
+In that way, the synthesized version is worry-free and more cost-effective.*

 Tell us a little about how this one is manufactured.